saurabhkacholiya/functional-programing/informationArchitecutre.md

 - what and how much they expect to find
 - how they expect to be able to move through it
 - how they expect to be able to `view,enter,download,manipulate or interact` with it.

-## `FOUR CORE COMPONENT OF IA`

-- `Organization Schemes and Structures`: How information is categorized and structured
-- `Labeling System` : How information is represented
-- `Navigation System`: How users browse or move through information.
-- `Search System`: How users look for information.

 IA vs .site map?